Faculty of Science - Header

 DESCRIPTION OF THIS PROJECT

-An educational building equipped with educational facilities, laboratories (of various kinds, which entailed complex installations), library, offices and central facilities for the University of Amsterdam.
-The two semi-enclosed courtyards with the entrance hall in between, form a public space.
-Building parts A, B and D, which mainly house laboratories, each have their own identity.
+An educational building with teaching facilities, laboratories (of various types, which entailed complex installations), library, offices and central facilities for the University of Amsterdam.
+The two semi-enclosed inner courtyards with the entrance hall in between, form a public space.
+Building sections A, B and D, which mainly house laboratories, each have their own identity.

 Amsterdam